StefaE/PVForecast/docs/README.md

 v1.00.00    2021-02-06  initial public release

+### Deprecations
+* **Deprecated by SolCast**: Solcast previously allowed to post PV performance data to [tune forecast](https://articles.solcast.com.au/en/articles/2366323-pv-tuning-technology) to eg. local shadowing conditions, etc.

+* `SolCastLight` is deprecated (but still available).
+Use `python PVForecast.py -c solcast_light_config.ini` instead

 ## Acknowlegements
 Thanks to all who raised issues or helped in testing!

-## Disclaimer
+## License and Disclaimer
+Distributed under the terms of the [GNU General Public License v3](https://github.com/StefaE/PVForecast/blob/main/LICENSE)

-The software pulls weather data from various weather sources.
-It is the users responsability to adhere to the use conditions of these sources.
+The software pulls data from various weather sources.
+It is the users responsibility to adhere to the use conditions of these sources.

-The author cannot provide any warranty concerning the availability, accessability or correctness of such weather data and/or the correct computation of derieved data for any specific use case or purpose.
+The author cannot provide any warranty concerning the availability, accessability or correctness of such weather data and/or the correct computation of derived data for any specific use case or purpose.
 Further warranty limitations are implied by the license

-## License
-Distributed under the terms of the GNU General Public License v3.